GeminiLight/virne/README.md

 ### Installation

-The installation script supports CPU environments on Linux and macOS, plus CUDA 12.6, 12.8, and 13.0 on Linux.
-Clone the repository, then create and activate a Python 3.10 or 3.11 environment:
+The installation script supports CPU environments on Linux and macOS, plus CUDA 12.6, 13.0, and 13.2 on Linux.
+Clone the repository, then create and activate a Python 3.12 or newer environment:

 ```bash
 git clone https://github.com/GeminiLight/virne.git